Medina County, Ohio

 - 1980: The population of Medina County exceeded 100,000.

-This timeline provides a concise overview of the key events in the history of Medina County, Ohio.
+This timeline provides a condensed summary of the historical journey of Medina County, Ohio.